How to incentivise your staff without money

 • Make sure your rewards scheme is in alignment with your company’s ethos and values.

 • Ask employees what they want.
 Consider a staff survey to find out what motivates them.
-We’ve even got a free staff survey template for you to download.

 • Understand what you’re trying to achieve, and what you want the outcome to be.